Pruvosby TELCOMA Global

 Hands-On Advice

-Build an environment with EC2 instances, set up CloudWatch alarms with SNS notifications, create Systems Manager automation documents, configure S3 lifecycle rules, and practice troubleshooting connectivity issues between VPC resources.
-Do everything through the CLI at least once.
+Here's a solid study project: spin up a few EC2 instances, set up CloudWatch alarms with SNS notifications, create a Systems Manager automation document that remediates common issues, configure S3 lifecycle policies, and intentionally break networking between VPC resources so you can practice troubleshooting.
+Do everything through the CLI at least once — the exam expects you to know both console and CLI approaches.

 AWS SysOps Why Practice Tests Matter